itsudit2003/AI-Timetable-01/README.md

 # 📅 AI Timetable Generator (Powered by Gemini AI)

 A smart AI-based timetable generation system that creates optimized class schedules by considering subject load, teacher availability, time constraints, and conflict prevention — all powered by **Google Gemini AI**.
+We developed this project mainly as a submission for our Final Year Project (MCA, 2025).

 ---